iamguid/ngx-mf/README.md

 `FormArray` of `FormGroups`.

-First of all we need to exclude `id` from our model, it is needed because all fields are required by default.
+First of all we need to exclude `id` from our model, it is needed because all fields are required.
 If we need to exclude some fields we should omit or pick them from source model.

 ```typescript
 Omit<IUserModel, 'id'>
 ```

-Ofcourse you can save optional fields in output type, see chapter Infer Mode

 If we want to add some field then we should using `&` operator or extends interface, for examle: